 - Electronics: Ensue an integrated waste contract includes the safe handling and proper recycling of electronics waste.
 Ask where the materials are recycled and get a certificate of recycling.

 - Some facilities are bringing the shredding operation back in-house if space is available.
-Consider your total confidential paper spend and assess whether you have options to reduce costs and maximize paper collection but doing it in-house.
+Consider your total confidential paper shredding spend and assess whether you have options to reduce costs and maximize paper collection but doing it in-house.

 - Ensure that weight and costs/rebates are collected and included in your recycling data.
 If your HIPAA vendor does not weigh the paper, ask them provide # containers and estimated weights.